smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Cross Join.md

 ## CROSS JOINS

-A CROSS JOIN creates all permutations (i.e., a cartesian product) or combinations of the two joining tables.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A CROSS JOIN creates all permutations (i.e., a cartesian product) or combinations of the two joining tables.
 It will produce a result set which is the number of rows in the first table multiplied by the number of rows in the second table.

-It is important to be mindful of the number of rows in each table, because a cross join will return the product of the number of rows of both tables.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is important to be mindful of the number of rows in each table, because a cross join will return the product of the number of rows of both tables.
 If one table has 100 rows and the other has 1000 rows, a cross join will return 100,000 rows.
 Therefore, cross join can cause performance issues if used on large tables.

-Note, you can also use recursion to generate permutation sets.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note, you can also use recursion to generate permutation sets.
 The benefit of using recusion is when you have an unknown number of elements that you need to create permuations on, which you may not know at runtime.
 With CROSS JOINS you need to manually create each join.

 ### Permutations vs Combinations

-Permutations and combinations are both ways of arranging a set of items, but they differ in how the items are arranged.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Permutations and combinations are both ways of arranging a set of items, but they differ in how the items are arranged.

-Permutations are a way of arranging a set of items in a specific order.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Permutations are a way of arranging a set of items in a specific order.
 For example, if you have the set of items {A, B, C}, there are 3!
 (3 factorial) or 6 possible permutations: ABC, ACB, BAC, BCA, CAB, CBA.

-Combinations, on the other hand, are a way of selecting a subset of items from a set, without regard to the order.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Combinations, on the other hand, are a way of selecting a subset of items from a set, without regard to the order.
 For example, if you have the set of items {A, B, C}, there are 3 C 2 (read as "3 choose 2") or 3 possible combinations: AB, AC, BC.

-In summary, permutations are arrangements of items in a specific order, while combinations are selections of items without regard to the order.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In summary, permutations are arrangements of items in a specific order, while combinations are selections of items without regard to the order.

 ---